What Is E-commerce? Types, Benefits, and More

 Learn all you need to know about e-commerce, including what it is, types, and benefits, in a world increasingly driven by technology.

-[Featured image] A sales manager stands in front of her laptop and works on an e-commerce strategy for her company.
+[Featured image] A sales manager stands in front of their laptop and works on an e-commerce strategy for their company.

 E-commerce, also known as electronic commerce or internet commerce, is a big industry with a bright future ahead.
-With online retail sales reaching nearly five trillion dollars worldwide in 2022, industry analysts expect it to grow in the coming years [1].
-Reports reveal that 58 percent of internet users buy something online every week [2].
+With online retail sales reaching nearly $5.8 trillion worldwide in 2023, industry analysts expect it to grow in the coming years [1].
+Reports reveal that 56 percent of internet users buy something online every week [2].

 E-commerce isn’t just for well-known brands.
 From start-ups to big multinationals, businesses leverage e-commerce to sell directly to customers or other businesses.
 Before you jump in, here's what you need to know about e-commerce.

-E-commerce is buying and selling goods using the internet, and transferring money and data to complete those transactions.
+E-commerce is buying and selling goods using the internet and transferring money and data to complete those transactions.
 All stores that sell products online can be classified as e-commerce.
-This could be anything from online marketplaces like Amazon and Etsy, to food delivery platforms and B2B services.
+This could be anything from online marketplaces such as Amazon and Etsy to food delivery platforms and B2B services.

 Technology is changing how we do business at a phenomenal pace, and e-commerce trends continue to grow and evolve.
 During the pandemic, brick-and-mortar businesses suffered while e-commerce companies boomed.
 Despite being able to shop in real life now, online grocery shopping continues to rise [3].